cwzhou/itrSurv/README.md

 ### Updates

 - **CURRENTLY**: On-going updates for developing RCIF and the itrSurv estimator for RE setting.
-- **June 2024**: Now incorporating a second endpoint, recurrent event.
+- **June 2024**: Now incorporating a second endpoint, recurrent events in the recurrent with terminal events setting.
 NOTE: data must be properly inputted before running itrSurv function!!
 Please read the documentation!!
 - **1/17/24**:

 To install in cluster (linux):